FAQ – Healthcare Professionals

 In popular usage, the terms “translator” and “translation” are frequently used for conversion of either oral OR written communications.
 However, within the language professions, translation is distinguished from interpreting according to whether the message is produced orally (interpreting) or in writing (translation).

 What is the definition of a qualified interpreter?

 An individual, who has been assessed for professional skills, demonstrates a high level of proficiency in at least two languages and has the appropriate training and experience to interpret with skill and accuracy while adhering to the National Code of Ethics and Standards of Practice published by the National Council on Interpreting in Health Care.
-MAMI interpreters are all required to take the MAMI training of at least 80 hours and to pass the final exam before they can begin to interpret.
+MAMI interpreters are all required to take the MAMI training and pass the final exam before they can begin to interpret.

 What is the difference between a qualified healthcare interpreter and a bilingual speaker?

 While a trained interpreter is bilingual, a bilingual person is not a competent interpreter in the healthcare environment.
 A medical interpreter interprets everything accurately and completely.
 He/she is trained in professional conduct, is knowledgeable about medical terminology and procedures, follows ethical procedures required in hospitals and other healthcare facilities, allows both parties to communicate as directly as possible, and identifies cultural barriers and communicates them to both parties.
 A MAMI medical interpreter is also covered by liability insurance.

 When should I use telephonic and when should I use the on-site interpreter?